 We specialise in all type of roof for commercial and residential properties as well as being flat roof specialists:

 Our roofing team are experts in new fibreglass (GRP) roofing, mastic asphalt, EPDM (Rubber) and Felt GRP roofing, roof repairs, liquid roofing & roof windows such as skylights or lanterns.

 Roof Tiles Replacement

 Regardless of how many roofing tiles need replacing, BPS roofing team have a stock of the most popular clay and concrete tiles used in South Wales.
-We also have access to a number of suppliers who can match and dispatch roof tiles quickly, so your roof is weatherproof without any significant delay.
+We also have access to a number of suppliers who can match and dispatch tiles quickly, so your roof is weatherproof without any significant delay.